 New Family Info Page

 You've made a great decision to enroll your children at RCLS, but now you likely have a new set of questions.
-Answers to those questions--and more--can be found, in their entirety--in the Parent/Student Handbook that your family will receive at Meet-the Teacher Night in August (or upon request, if you should be enrolling during the school year).
-In the meantime, we hope this list of FAQs will answer some of your questions--and, of course, do email us if we can answer any immediate concerns.
+Answers to those questions--and more--can be found, in their entirety--in the Family Handbook, available under the Current Families page of this website or in print upon request at the office.
+We hope this list of FAQs will answer some common questions--and, of course, do email us if we can answer any immediate concerns.

-Welcome to RCLS, New Family!
+Welcome to RCLS.
 We're so excited to have you join us!

 - If I’ve applied for a tuition assistance scholarship, when will I hear if my family has received an award?